A Little About Us.

 Q: My jewelry is tarnishing.
 What can I do about that?

 A: Tarnish occurs naturally when certain metals are exposed to air and moisture.
 We love the patina brass develops and typically don’t polish our own brass jewelry.
-However, if you don’t like the patina look, we sell polishing cloths that will bring your brass jewelry and our sterling silver filled ear wires back to its original luster.
-You should not use polishing cloths on our silver plated pieces or on chemically oxidized surfaces as they can be damaged by the abrasiveness of the cloth.
+However, if you don’t like the patina look, we sell polishing cloths that will bring your brass, silver, and silver plated jewelry as well as our sterling silver filled ear wires back to their original luster.
+You should not use polishing cloths on chemically oxidized surfaces as they can be damaged by the abrasiveness of the cloth.

-A: You can use warm water, a mild dish soap, and a non-abrasive cloth as a first step.
-If the silver plate is really beat up, it’s time for a science experiment!
+A: Sure thing!
+You can use warm water, a mild dish soap, and a non-abrasive cloth as a first step.
+If it’s really tarnished, it’s time for a science experiment!
 Line a small bowl with aluminum foil, and add 1 T baking soda and 1 T salt on top of the foil.
 Add enough hot water to cover your jewelry and mix to dissolve the baking soda and salt.
 Place your jewelry in the bowl.
 Remove when mostly clean or after 10 minutes have passed.
 Rinse and dry with a non-abrasive cloth.

-A: We use a thick silver plate.
+A: When we plate, we plate for keeps.
+We use thick silver and gold plate.
 As far as plating goes, it’s some of the highest quality you’ll find.
 This is not “flash plating” that will crack and chip in the first few months.
 You’ll get even more life out of the plating by treating it nicely, so avoid moisture, don’t stack bracelets that may rub against each other and damage the plating, and don’t wear it to the beach.

 Q: What is oxidized metal?